≡ Menu

 There are two ways that this will happen: bacteria or fungus.

-A bacterial infection could be caused by a number of bacteria types such as:
+A bacterial infection could be caused by several bacteria types, such as:

 • Brucella canis,